Patrick Kenzie & Angela Gennaro

 Dennis Lehane's 1994 A Drink Before the War marked a big-time debut, and introduced childhood pals turned Boston private eyes PATRICK KENZIE and ANGELA GENNARO.
 Patrick and Angie grew up in an Irish/Polish/Italian working-class neighbourhood where "your boundaries begin in the schoolyard and last a lifetime," (according to Margaret Cannon), who summed it all up as "a major debut."
 They now run their dettive agency out of a church where "all manners of unholiness cross their threshold".

-Personally, I wasn't convinced.
-In the first novel, I found the characters seemed just too much like characters, if you know what I mean, and subsequent novels seem to have wandered all over the stylistic map, nipping into the serial killer genre here, borrowing a little David and Maddy from Moonlighting there (albeit in a suitably hard-boiled way, of course).
+Despite the acclaim, I wasn't convinced.
+I found the characters seemed just too much like characters, if you know what I mean, and subsequent novels seem to have wandered all over the stylistic map, nipping into the serial killer genre here, borrowing a little David and Maddy from Moonlighting there (albeit in a suitably hard-boiled way, of course).
 A lot of violence, and overblown plots full of child abusers, rapists, wife beaters, serial killers and other monsters to seemingly prove Lehane's hard-boiled cred, plus a little soul-searching, and the almost-obligatory-by-now psycho sidekick make these seem like almost a blueprint for nineties hardboiled fiction, albeit on a larger scale than most -- prompting me at one point to unintentionally refer to the fourth book in the series as Long, Baby, Long.

-Which made me more receptive to Moonlight Mile (2010), Lehane's return, after an eleven year absence (Patrick started knocking on the door again, Lehane explains)), to the Kenzie-Gennaro series, and perhaps significantly, a sequel of sorts to Gone, Baby, Gone.
-With a new-found appreciation of the characters, I completely bought the premise.
+Which made me more receptive to Moonlight Mile (2010), Lehane's return, after an eleven year absence (Patrick started knocking on the door again, Lehane explains), to the Kenzie-Gennaro series, and perhaps significantly, a sequel of sorts to Gone, Baby, Gone.
+With a new-found appreciation of the characters and more muscular plotting, I completely bought the premise.

 In fact, Moonlight Mile may be one of the most important books in -- and about -- the private eye genre that I've read in years: audacious, uncompromising, mature, provocative and, oh yeah, still delivering some truly kick ass action.